-How to Wisely Choose a Weight Loss Program
+How to Wisely Choose a Weight-Loss Program

 There’s no shortage of weight-loss programs from which to choose.
 Here, diet experts share their advice on making good choices.

-Deciding the time has come to lose weight – whether it’s for your your joints, cardiovascular health or your 25th high school reunion – presents yet another choice: How are you going to do it?
+Deciding the time has come to lose weight – whether it’s for your joints, cardiovascular health or your 25th high school reunion – presents yet another choice: How are you going to do it?
 Structured weight-loss programs may be the best means to achieve your goals.

-According to the National Weight Control Registry, a database of 10,000-plus individuals who have lost 30 pounds or more and kept the weight off for at least a year, about half of these weight loss winners did it on their own and about half participated in a structured program.
+According to the National Weight Control Registry, a database of 10,000-plus individuals who have lost 30 pounds or more and kept the weight off for at least a year, about half of these weight-loss winners did it on their own and about half participated in a structured program.

-Some people, however – particularly those with more than 25 pounds to lose or those who feel “stuck” after a few diet failures – may more easily reach their goals with the extra accountability, support and organization that comes with a structured weight-loss program, Eisenson says.
+“Often, people can accomplish great things on their own,” says Howard Eisenson, MD, director of Duke University’s Diet and Fitness Center, Durham, NC.
+Some people, however – particularly those with more than 25 pounds to lose or those who feel “stuck” after a few diet failures – may more easily reach their goals with the extra accountability and support that comes with a structured weight-loss program, Eisenson says.

 - Flexibility.
-Extreme plans that severely restrict, eliminate or demonize food groups can sometimes help you lose weight quickly, but are difficult to impossible to maintain and can lead to regaining the weight, says Dr. Youdim.
+Extreme plans that severely restrict, eliminate or demonize food groups can sometimes help you lose weight quickly, but are difficult to maintain and can lead to regaining the weight, says Dr. Youdim.